akado117/root-trip-parser/readMe.md

 All parsed time data will be stored as minutes.
 All distances are in miles.
 (Given) Time ranges are for a single day aka no 24 hour time wrap past midnight.
-Commands `Driver` and `Trip` are case sensitive
+When reporting, round distance and speed to nearest number Commands `Driver` and `Trip` are case sensitive
 File length and memory required will be manageable for a single Node runtime.
 User will have modern version of Node/NPM on their machine (node v8.x.x+).